junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Receive data #XRECV
 ===================

-The ``#XRECV`` command allows to receive data over TCP or UDP connection.
+The ``#XRECV`` command allows you to receive data over TCP or UDP connection.

 Set command
 -----------

-The set command allows to receive data over the connection.
+The set command allows you to receive data over the connection.

 Syntax
 ~~~~~~